Writers' Day History

 Penny Guisinger - You Should Get a Grant for That!
 Applying for Funding to Support Your Writing – A Nuts and Bolts Approach

 Who gets these grants anyway, and how do you really apply for them?
-There is money out there for writers and other artists, and while it’s not always easy to find, there are things you can do to narrow your searches, write better proposals, and make your application stand out in the slush pile.
-For more information on Penny Guisinger, visit: http://pennyguisinger.com/
+There is money out there for writers and other artists, and while it’s not always easy to find, Penny shared the things you can do to narrow your searches, write better proposals, and make your application stand out in the slush pile.

 Bruce DeSilva - Writing the Crime Novel, or Five Ways to Grab Attention

 Bruce DeSilva turned to fiction after working as a journalist for 40 years.
 He briefly sketched how he became disillusioned with his original craft, how fiction gave him a fresh avenue for addressing serious issues that continue to concern him, and how an unusual combination of circumstances and luck contributed to his success as a fiction author.
-With practical and inspirational words of advice about how to go about completing a novel, even if you are working a full-time job.
-For more on Bruce DeSilva, visit: http://www.brucedesilva.com/
+He also included practical and inspirational words of advice about how to go about completing a novel, even if you are working a full-time job.

 Cait Johnson – Utilizing the Child Voice

-This presentation will introduce compelling examples of a child’s voice in writing and include an exercise to help attendees see through a child’s eyes and express what we see in an honest way.
-For more information visit: http://www.caitjohnson.com/
+This presentation introduced compelling examples of a child’s voice in writing and included an exercise to help attendees see through a child’s eyes and express what we see in an honest way.

 G. Michael Dobbs – Interviewing 101: